-As a YWAM outreach team we've been linked up with an evangelism ministry in the city.
-Evangelism is definitely a new area of ministry for me.
-I’ve always lived in a way where I don’t try to push my faith or my beliefs on anybody, however, through my YWAM DTS I’ve had my eyes opened to the importance of speaking about my beliefs to people I meet; even complete strangers.
-I’ve grown so much in what I believe and my heart (and life!) has been radically changed through growing in my relationship with God.
-When you have something so amazing in your life, when you have real happiness and real love; how could you not want to share that with everyone you meet? ...Especially in a world so broken and love starved as ours.
+As a YWAM outreach team, we did not go to Amsterdam alone -- we teamed up with an evangelism ministry located in the city.
+Evangelism was definitely a new area of ministry for me.
+I’ve always lived my life in such a way where I didn't push my faith or beliefs on anybody.
+However, my eyes were opened through my DTS.
+I realized it's important to speak about my beliefs to the people I meet, even complete strangers.
+I’ve grown so much in my faith and relationship with God.
+When you have something so amazing in your life, when you have real happiness and real love, how can you not want to share that with everyone you meet?

-Coming to Europe I had the idea that people would be very closed off and uninviting but time after time they were so open.
-They would share their views and tell us about their lives.
+Coming to Europe, I thought people would be closed off and unwilling to talk, but time after time they proved me wrong.
+They shared their hearts with us and told us about their lives.
 I learned to step out in boldness.
-We all have fear of man to some degree and that had always kept me from sharing the gospel with people; afraid of what they might think of me.
-However, over these two weeks I’ve been able to take strides in the direction of living for God and not for people.
+We all have fear of man to some degree, and that fear had always kept me from sharing the gospel with other people.
+However, over these past two weeks, I’ve been able to take strides in the direction of living in the love of God and not in the fear of man.

-Many people I spoke with were so thankful they had talked with me and really wanted to persue a relationship with God but just had never known how.
-Many people were atheists just because they hadn’t known about God, not because they thought it was all a lie, but just simply because nobody had ever talked to them about it before.
-The fact that I was able to speak truth into people’s lives and be that person to get them thinking was so amazing.
-Whether or not they pursue a relationship with God isn’t my burden, however, the fact that I’ve gotten them thinking about it gives me a sense of peace knowing I did all I could to spread the most amazing part of my life, knowing my creator.
+Many people I spoke with were thankful they had talked with me and said they wanted to pursue a relationship with God, but had never known how.
+Others were atheists just because they hadn’t known about God, not because they thought it was all a lie, but just simply because nobody had ever talked to them about it before.
+It was a privilege to be able to speak truth into peoples' lives and get them thinking about the deeper questions.
+Whether or not they choose to pursue a relationship with God isn’t my burden, however, the fact that I’ve gotten them thinking about it gives me a sense of peace knowing I did all I could to spread the most amazing part of my life: knowing my creator.

-I Layed Hands On The Broken To See Them Walk Again.
-I received words from the Lord about people way too specific for me to have known.
+I laid hands on the lame and prayed to see them walk again.
+I received words from the Lord about people -- words that were way too specific for me to have known.
 I prayed over countless atheists who decided to seek out the truth for themselves.
-However, through all of this I grew so much.
-I grew in my boldness, I grew in my ability to differentiate between my thoughts and God’s.
-But above all I grew in my belief.
-Through speaking all day and entering many areas of debate about pressing questions my beliefs were solidified.
-When you’re fighting for something you believe you realize how much passion you have and how important that fight is for you.
+Through all of this, I grew.
+I grew in my boldness, I grew in my ability to differentiate between my thoughts and God’s, and above all, I grew in my faith.
+By speaking all day and entering into areas of debate, my beliefs were solidified.
+When you are forced to fight for something you believe, you realize how much passion you have, and how much the subject means to you.